grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=17 (0x11) - Not supported
-    VSCP_TYPE_ERROR_NOT_SUPPORTED
-This error message is used to indicate a not supported error.
+    VSCP_TYPE_ERROR_NOT_SUPPORTEDThis error message is used to indicate a not supported error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |